-Video Credit: Taylor Yakowenko Published on Oct 6, 2018 Edited for length circumnavigate (verb) to go around something, often by plane or ship diligently (adverb) steadily and with great concentration
+Video Credit: Taylor Yakowenko

+Published on Oct 6, 2018

+Edited for length

+intrepid (adjective) fearless and courageous

+meticulous (adjective) careful; mindful of even tiny details

+munificent (adjective) generous
-Because he's already made aviation history, officials at Louisiana Tech University, where Mason Andrews is a student, have allowed him to skip some courses in his study of aviation.

-^(B) Because of the bad weather Mason Andrews experienced throughout his solo flight around the world, the teen pilot encountered some frightening moments.
+- Because of a severe sandstorm taking place between Egypt and Dubai, Mason Andrews was grounded for three weeks during his trip around the world. - B Because Mason Andrews neglected to fully update his mother during his adventures, she has indicated that she would not want him circumnavigating the globe again. - © Because he's already made aviation history, officials at Louisiana Tech University, where Mason Andrews is a student, have allowed him to skip some courses in his study of aviation. - D Because of the bad weather Mason Andrews experienced throughout his solo flight around the world, the teen pilot encountered some frightening moments.

-© Because Mason Andrews neglected to fully update his mother during his adventures, she has indicated that she would not want him circumnavigating the globe again.

-Decause of a severe sandstorm taking place between Egypt and Dubai, Mason Andrews was grounded for three weeks during his trip around the world.